querkmachine/beeps.website/src/every-element/data/tt.md

 Displayed text in a monospace font, akin to teletype machines, before CSS was really a thing.

-Superceded by several semantic alternatives:
+Superseded by several semantic alternatives:

 - [`code`](#code) for code snippets.
 - [`kbd`](#kbd) for keyboard inputs.